lloydgapton/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete is a script file that deletes the file 'betty' 9-firstdirdeletion is a script file that deleted the 'my_first_directory' from the /tmp/ directory.
-10-back is a script file that changes the working directory to the previous directory
+10-back is a script file that changes the working directory to the previous directory 0-iam_betty is a script file that changes the current user to betty.